-Any exam that as scheduled at the time of a class cancellation due to inclement weather, University power outage, etc. will be given at the next class meeting unless contacted by the instructor.
-Any assignments due at the time of a class cancellation due to inclement weather will be due at the next class meeting unless the instructor contacts students.
+Any exam that was scheduled at the time of a class cancellation due to inclement weather will be given at the next class meeting unless contacted by the instructor.
+Any assignments due at the time of a class cancellation due to inclement weather will be due at the next class meeting unless contacted by the instructor.
 Any extension or postponement of assignments or exams must be granted by the instructor via email or Canvas within 24 hours of the weather-related cancellation.

-Disclaimer: The plans and schedules contained in this syllabus represent a good-faith effort to inform you of the class structure, content and policies.
-Changes to course structure may be necessitated by extenuating circumstances.
+Disclaimer: The plans and schedules contained in this syllabus represent a good-faith effort to inform you of the class structure, content, and policies.
+Changes to course structure may be necessitated by extenuating circumstance.